ddtamesis/search/sol/search/sol/README.txt

 or to pages outside the corpus.
 Page 100 was a special case where its link to itself is considered as the page linking to nothing, so it was treated as linking once to every page except itself (nk = n-1).

-b) Indexer: We tested the indexer parsing in IndexTestSuite.scala by creating a small TestWiki.xml to have manageable expected hashmaps to create for comparison to the actual resulting hashmaps.